-The Knott End Slipway is the area of beach pictured in the L.S.
-Lowry oil on canvas ‘The Jetty at Knott End, near Fleetwood’ 18″ x 24″, c.1957.
+The Knott End Slipway is the area of beach painted by L.S.
+Lowry.
+His 18″ x 24″ oil on canvas titled ‘The Jetty at Knott End, near Fleetwood’ dates from around 1957.

-The statue was made by local designer Tom Elliot from stainless steel and stands more than 5ft tall.
-It follows recently completed sea defences works in the area.
+The striking statue was made by local designer Tom Elliot.
+It’s made in stainless steel and stands more than 5ft tall.
+The Lowry Statue was installed after completion of sea defence works in the area.

 More about LS Lowry and Knott End

-He had a long association with the Fylde.
-He’d originally travelled to Lytham St Annes for family holidays when he was a young man, and later went there by himself.
-He was very familiar with this area and painted the landscape inland and some of the farms here on many occasions.
+Lowry had originally travelled to Lytham St Annes for family holidays when he was a young man, and later went there by himself.
+He was very familiar with this area and on many occasions painted the local rural landscape and some of the farms.

 Visits to Knott End